opinion

 The next step is to optimize your category pages, which serve as digital gateways to your products.
 Category pages also offer great opportunities to rank on search engines.
 Plus, optimizing a category page involves fewer steps than optimizing a product page, making it easier to cross this task off your to-do list.

 While quality keyword research is essential for category pages, I will not be discussing that in detail here.
-However, if you are interested in finding the best keywords for something like “long-distance sex toys,” you can simply search on Google and see how other stores have named their categories.
+However, if you are interested in finding the best keywords for something like “long-distance sex toys,” you can simply Google it and see how other stores have named their categories.
 The top results are likely based on extensive research, saving you the effort.

 Optimizing category pages involves writing a category description and an FAQ section with three to four questions.
 The category description should be placed at the top, above the products.
 Avoid keyword stuffing; instead, use keywords, their long-tail versions and semantic keywords naturally.
 Your description should be clear, concise and written for the visitor.